greim/ugly-adapter/readme.md

-# Simple Callback => Promise Adapter
+# Universal Callback => Promise Adapter

-With [ES7 async functions](https://jakearchibald.com/2014/es7-async-functions/) gaining attention, the JavaScript world is poised to transition to promises.
+With [ES7 async functions](https://jakearchibald.com/2014/es7-async-functions/) gaining prominence, the JavaScript world is poised to transition to promises.
-Unfortunately the error-first callback pattern is still mainstream, so for the foreseeable future we'll need a way to bridge the gap.
+That means we need a way to *promisify* callback-based APIs.
-This library accomplishes that in a straightforward, non-magical, easy-to-use way.
+Rather than importing lots of different promisification wrappers for each API, this lib provides a single way to promisify every API.

 ## Install